Fatimazahra999/GitHubCloneProject/README.md

-This is the description of my repo
+Objective: Practice branching and resolving merge conflicts Modification in main branch.
+Modification in feature-greeting branch.
+README.mdThis is the description of my repo